mountain787/xd/README.txt

 The Stardard of version is 8.0, but you can use 7.8 as well. you can setup on your macos, or your test linux centos, 8.0 support the most latest OS.

+We recommend centos 7 for 8.0, but if you can not find the centos7 you can use centos 8, the difference is you have to rebuild the pike, which is a really pain to rebuild pike from src.

+But I can write a walk through to demo how to install pike with mysql supports.